lwilletts/mpvc/README.md

 input-unix-socket=/tmp/mpvsocket
 ```

-Alternatively, mpvc can be used with the -a or --add option to add files into
+Alternatively and probably preferably, mpvc can be used with the -a or --add
-the playlist.
-This functionality can be augmented with `find` with something
-like `mpvc -a $(find -type f)`, or you can directly pipe into mpvc like so:
-`find -type f | mpvc`
+option to add files into the playlist.

 Useful Tricks
 -------------